G-Chelius-A/EstadisticaAplicada-Parcial/README.md

 //English

 There are three .java files.
 The file "ArregloLlenar" creates a text file with 50 000 random numbers.
-AlgoritmoEstadísticaParte1 generates a sortin process throught the selection method using multi-threading; in addition, it informs about the execution time.
+AlgoritmoEstadísticaParte1 generates a sorting process through the selection method using multi-threading; in addition, it informs about the execution time.
 AlgoritmoEstadísticaParte2 is written under the same basis of AlgoritmoEstadísticaParte1, but it adds another process which is up to the user.